vanus-labs/docs/content/user-guides/connector-guides/source/chatai/webhook.md

 Ask a question to ChatAI by sending a POST Request to the Webhook URL.
 Below I will share with you how to send a simple curl Post Request to the address.

-Here is a Example of a CURL Post Request of a CloudEvent.
+Here is a Example of a curl Post Request of a CloudEvent.
 ```shell
 curl \
 -H "unique_identifier:value"  \